Basic State Exam: Structure and Filling Instructions

-All answer sheets must be completed using a black gel pen.
+All answer sheets must be completed using a black gel or felt-tip pen, and it is strictly prohibited to make any notes or markings on the form's margins.
+Additionally, you must write carefully so as to not have your answers be counted as incorrect.

 Answer Sheet No. 1

 At the top of Answer Sheet No. 1, students are required to fill out the following information: